parkghost/gohttpbench/README.md

 License
 ---------------------

-Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0
+This project is licensed under the MIT license